-In our recent blog posts, we’ve looked at the various chemicals and standards related to closed circuit systems.
+In our recent blog post, we explored how to choose the right biocide for your closed circuit system.
 In this blog post, we take a step back and consider one critical piece of information: how to calculate the correct dose of chemicals to be used in a closed system.

 Unfortunately, the water treatment companies contracted to carry out a variety of tasks on-site, from flushing to routine maintenance and testing of systems, are rarely provided with this essential piece of information.
 It’s therefore extremely useful to know how to estimate system volumes.